Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

               legends=["Gaussian Set 3", "Gaussian Set 4",
                        "Gaussian Set 5", "Gaussian Set 6", ])

+We have defined four sets in this step.
+So, for all possible fuzzy rules we can define a distinct output.
+The output T1FSs would be as following:

 .. image:: ../_static/Figure_7.png
    :alt: Defining four fuzzy sets representing the outputs of the fuzzy system.
    :width: 400px
    :align: center

+Now, it is time to define the type 1 Mamdani system and its input and output variables.
+We can choose inference engine and defuzzification method among some famous methods (refer to the documentations for more details).
+In our example, we will use "Product" inference engine and center of gravity, "CoG", defuzzification method.
+Also, we name the inputs as "X1" and "X2", and the output as "Y".

 .. code-block:: python